RayBB/openlibrary-docs/Home.md

 ## How Do We Communicate?

 - What are the actions being taken and who is working on what?
 Ask to join our slack channel.
 - Tuesday Community Calls.
-There's also a digital meeting every Tuesday @ 10:30am PST where everyone checks in and touches base.
+There's also a digital meeting every Tuesday AM PST where everyone checks in and touches base.
 The link for that call is: https://zoom.us/j/850313890
 - Friday lunches at Internet Archive's HQ at 300 Funston in SF Inner Richmond.

 ## SMART Goals for the Open library Re-Design